Chelsea Clinton Net Worth

 Chelsea Clinton net worth: Chelsea Clinton is the daughter of former President of the United States Bill Clinton and former United States Secretary of State/Senator Hilary Clinton.
 Chelsea Clinton has a net worth of $25 million.
 Chelsea Clinton earned her net worth through her career at the consulting firm of McKinsey & Company and serving on various corporate boards like internet company IAC.

-Hillary Clinton Presidential Campaigns: In December 2007, Clinton began campaigning in Iowa in support of her mother's bid for the Democratic presidential nomination.
+Hillary Clinton Presidential Campaigns: Clinton began campaigning in Iowa in support of her mother's bid for the Democratic presidential nomination in December 2007.
 She appeared across the country, largely on college campuses.
-By early April 2008, she had spoken at 100 colleges on behalf of her mother's candidacy.
+Over five months, Chelsea spoke about her mother's candidacy at 100 colleges.
+Hillary Clinton lost the Democratic nomination in the 2008 race to Barack Obama.

 Clinton also took an active part in her mother's presidential campaign in 2016.
 She appeared at more than 200 public events across the country.
 In July 2016, she introduced her mother at the Democratic National Convention in Philadelphia, in a very personal and emotional tribute, touching on her own upbringing and describing her mother's commitment to issues and to public service.